boldflight/BibleConverter/test_EPUB/output/1chron.md

 [16] Obadiah son of Shemaiah, son of Galal, son of Jeduthun; and Berechiah son of Asa, son of Elkanah, who lived among the settlements of the Netophathites.
 [17] The gatekeepers were:
 [18] he serves to this day at the King’s Gate on the east.
 These were the gatekeepers from the camp of the descendants of Levi.
 [19] Shallum son of Kore, son of Ebiasaph, son of Korah, and his relatives from his family (the Korahites) were assigned to guard the entrance to the sanctuary.
-Their ancestors had guarded the entrance to the Lord’s dwelling place.
+Their ancestors had guarded the entrance to the **Lord**’s dwelling place.
-[20] Phinehas son of Eleazar had been their leader in earlier times, and the Lord was with him.
+[20] Phinehas son of Eleazar had been their leader in earlier times, and the **Lord** was with him.
 [21] Zechariah son of Meshelemiah was the guard at the entrance to the meeting tent.
 [22] All those selected to be gatekeepers at the entrances numbered 212.
 Their names were recorded in the genealogical records of their settlements.
 David and Samuel the prophet had appointed them to their positions.
-[23] They and their descendants were assigned to guard the gates of the Lord’s sanctuary (that is, the tabernacle).
+[23] They and their descendants were assigned to guard the gates of the **Lord**’s sanctuary (that is, the tabernacle).
 [24] The gatekeepers were posted on all four sides—east, west, north, and south.
 [25] Their relatives, who lived in their settlements, came from time to time and served with them for seven-day periods.
 [26] The four head gatekeepers, who were Levites, were assigned to guard the storerooms and treasuries in God’s sanctuary.